jimmymorales/blog/clficayi9000a0amkcg223idg.md

 Images can take up a lot of space in an Android app, so it's important to optimize them to reduce their size.
 Tools like Photoshop or online image compressors can be used to reduce the size of images without sacrificing too much quality.

-Converting images to the WebP format can be an effective way to reduce the size of an Android app.
-WebP is a modern image format developed by Google that provides better compression than JPEG and PNG, while maintaining good image quality.
+Converting images to the WebP format can effectively reduce the size of an Android app.
+WebP is a modern image format developed by Google that provides better compression than JPEG and PNG while maintaining good image quality.
 WebP images can be up to 30% smaller in size than comparable JPEG or PNG images, resulting in a smaller overall app size.

-Vector graphics are smaller in size than raster graphics (like WebP, JPEG or PNG), and can be easily scaled without losing quality.
+Vector graphics are smaller in size than raster graphics (like WebP, JPEG, or PNG), and can be easily scaled without losing quality.
 By using vector graphics instead of raster graphics, developers can reduce the overall size of the app as well.
 However, it takes a significant amount of time for the system to render each VectorDrawable object, and larger images take even longer to appear on the screen.
 Therefore, consider using these vector graphics only when displaying small images or icons.

 Audio and video files can also take up a lot of space in an Android app.
 Use compressed video formats like H.264 or VP9 instead of uncompressed formats.
 Also, consider reducing the frame rate and resolution of videos to the appropriate size for your app.
 You can use tools like [FFmpeg](https://ffmpeg.org/) or [HandBrake](https://handbrake.fr/) to optimize your videos.

-### Specify resource configurations
+## Specify resource configurations

 The `resConfig` option in an Android Gradle file is used to specify which resource configurations should be included in the final APK/AAB file.
 By default, the Android build system includes all resource configurations, which can result in larger APK files.